November 9, 2020

-On Thanksgiving, we share the holiday with our loved ones and take a moment to express gratitude.
-We take to the kitchen to enjoy great food, stories, and love.
+More than ever, we should take a moment to express gratitude.
+During Thanksgiving, we take to the kitchen to enjoy great food, stories, and love.
 However, Thanksgiving is one of the most dangerous holidays for fires and food poisoning.
 Follow these safety tips to keep yourself and your loved ones safe while cooking on Thanksgiving.

-You may give your guests food poisoning if you handle food items improperly or undercook certain items.
+If you handle food items improperly or undercook certain items, you run the risk of food posioning.
 Before you begin cooking on Thanksgiving, make sure you safely thaw your turkey.
 Allow approximately 24 hours of thawing time for every 5 pounds of turkey.
 If you’re pressed for time, thaw your turkey in cold water for approximately 30 minutes for every pound of turkey.
 A 10 lbs. turkey will take about 5 hours to thaw completely.
 If you use the cold water method, cook the turkey immediately after thawing.